 Existing reserves are categorised in accordance with the reserves strategy which was approved by Council in February 2019.
-The categories and value of reserves at 31 March 2021 are summarised in the table on the right.

-Whilst the overall level of reserves held by the Council remains strong, most of these reserves are committed, with only £15m not committed outside of the general fund balance of £27m.
+The categories and value of reserves at 31 March 2022 are summarised below.
+Whilst the overall level of reserves held by the Council remains strong, most of these reserves are committed, with only £31m not committed outside of the general fund balance of £27m.

-- Many balances reflect timing issues and are required to meet future liabilities (eg. Self insurance and collection fund deficit funding). - Existing commitments included in MTFP for future investment (Such as levelling up match funding) or to fund COVID related costs during 2021/22 and beyond - Just over £15m currently earmarked for corporate priorities but no existing commitments.
-Significant reserve funding has been used in prior years for unexpected cost and demand pressure in Children's Social Care. - Future budget gaps may require reserves in the absence of additional savings or funding.
+- Many balances reflect timing issues and are required to meet future liabilities (eg. Self insurance and collection fund deficit funding). - Existing commitments included in MTFP for future investment (Such as levelling up match funding) - Significant reserve funding has been used in prior years for unexpected cost and demand pressure in Children's Social Care. - · Future budget gaps may require reserves in the absence of additional savings or funding.